DavideBrex/SpikeFlow/README.md

 ### 1. **Sample Sheet Input Requirements**

-Prior to executing the pipeline, you need to prepare a sample sheet containing detailed information about the samples to analyse.
+Before executing the pipeline, you need to prepare a sample sheet containing detailed information about the samples to analyze.
 You can find an example of this file under ```config/samples_sheet.csv```.
 The required format is a comma-separated values (CSV) file, consisting of eight columns and including a header row.
 For each sample (row), you need to specify: